Drought, birds and nature’s benefits: Making a difference through science!

-Point Blue is also addressing nature-based solutions to severe drought in the meadows of the Sierra Nevada, a vital natural water storage bank, as we lose permanent snow pack to increasingly warmer temperatures.
+Point Blue is also testing nature-based solutions to severe drought in the meadows of the Sierra Nevada, a vital natural water storage bank, as we simultaneously lose permanent snow pack to increasingly warmer temperatures.

 Meadows store and slowly release water, supporting lush vegetation, rich and diverse food sources, and cooler temperatures for birds and many other wildlife species.

-Ryan is working with partners at the US Forest Service and others to restore meadows and increase their resilience and their ability to hold and store water.
+Ryan is working with the US Forest Service and other partners to restore meadows and increase their ability to hold and store water.

-Point Blue scientists are also working with ranchers across California’s rangelands to improve grazing and other practices to “re-water” California.
+Point Blue scientists are also working with ranchers across California’s rangelands improving grazing and other practices to capture water in the soil when it does rain!
 Under the leadership of Wendell Gilgert, we have hired 9 “partner biologists” who work hand-in-hand with the Natural Resources Conservation Service.

 We are already collaborating with 130 ranchers on 100,000 acres of rangeland.
-Our goal is to improve the ability of soil to hold water and to ultimately “re-water” 1.1 million acres of rangeland, with rainfall storage equal to two Hetch Hetchy’s, the reservoir that supplies the water to San Francisco!
+Our goal is to store water on 1.1 million acres of rangeland, equal to two Hetch Hetchy reservoirs, the reservoir that supplies the water to San Francisco!

-More water in the soil also provides birds and other wildlife with more resources to sustain them, especially in extremely dry years.
+More water in the soil means healthier ecosystems to sustain birds and other wildlife, especially in extremely dry years.